fmager/real-time/m0_introduction/s1_intro_to_rust.md

 <figure markdown>
 ![Image](../figures/clippy.png){ width="500" }
 <figcaption>
-The guide elects not to fix this, because the return statement was put there to make a point.
+I elected not to fix this, because the return statement was put there to make a point.
 </figcaption>
 </figure>